Optimal Path-Planning with Random Breakdowns: NUMERICAL RESULTS

 \subsection{Example 1: Convergence of Iterative Scheme}

 We start with a model for which the solution can be computed analytically: one target and one depot, both at the same location.
-The solution in two dimensions will be radially symmetric about $G$, and can be obtained by solving a system of ODEs analytically.
-Figure \ref{fig:conv}\subfig{a} shows the value functions plotted as a function of distance to the target.
-Figure \ref{fig:conv}\subfig{b} shows the first order convergence of the iterative scheme under grid refinement.
+The 2D solution is radially symmetric about $G$, and can be obtained by solving a system of ODEs analytically.
+Figure \ref{fig:conv}\subfig{a} shows the value functions as functions of distance to the target.
+Figure \ref{fig:conv}\subfig{b} shows the first-order convergence of the iterative scheme under grid refinement.